Eric Maschwitz: Life and work

-Born in Edgbaston, Birmingham, England, and descendant of a traditional German family, Maschwitz was educated at Arden House preparatory school, Henley in Arden, Repton School and Gonville and Caius College, Cambridge.
+Born in Edgbaston, Birmingham, England, the son of a Lithuanian Jewish father, Eric Maschwitz was educated at Arden House preparatory school, Henley in Arden, Repton School and Gonville and Caius College, Cambridge.

 As a lyricist, Maschwitz wrote, often credited to his pseudonym "Holt Marvell", the screenplays of several successful films in the 1930s and 1940s, but is perhaps best remembered for his lyrics to 1940s popular songs such as "A Nightingale Sang in Berkeley Square" (music by Manning Sherwin) and "These Foolish Things" (music by Jack Strachey, reinterpreted in 1973 by Bryan Ferry on his first solo album of the same name).
-According to the Oxford Dictionary of National Biography, Maschwitz had a brief romantic liaison with British cabaret singer Jean Ross, and their relationship inspired the lyrics for "These Foolish Things".
-(Other sources have suggested that Maschwitz's wife Hermione Gingold or Anna May Wong inspired the lyrics, but Maschwitz's autobiography contradicts these claims, citing "fleeting memories of [a] young love.")
+According to the Oxford Dictionary of National Biography, Maschwitz had a brief romantic liaison with British cabaret singer Jean Ross, the inspiration for Sally Bowles in Christopher Isherwood's stories about 1930s Berlin, later adapted as the musical Cabaret, and their relationship inspired the lyrics for "These Foolish Things".
+(Other sources have suggested that either Maschwitz's wife Hermione Gingold or American actress Anna May Wong inspired the lyrics, but Maschwitz's autobiography cites "fleeting memories of [a] young love.")

 Maschwitz started his stage acting career in the early 1920s, playing Vittoria in the first successful modern production of Webster's The White Devil (Marlowe Society, Cambridge ADC Theatre, 1920).
 He joined the BBC in 1926.
 His first radio show was In Town Tonight.
-While at the BBC he wrote a radio operetta Goodnight Vienna, with the popular song of the same title co-written by George Posford.
-In 1932 it was adapted as a film starring Anna Neagle.
+While at the BBC, he wrote a radio operetta Goodnight Vienna, with the popular song of the same title co-written by George Posford.
+In 1932, it was adapted as a film, Goodnight, Vienna, starring Anna Neagle.

 Between 1927 and 1933, Maschwitz was the editor of the weekly broadcast listings magazine Radio Times.
 Under contract to MGM in Hollywood from 1937, he co-wrote the adaptation of Goodbye, Mr. Chips, made by MGM-British, for which he shared an Academy Award nomination.